Saga9103/t2yLLM/README.md

 - Correct problems with plugins activating memory when they should not
 - Clean shutdown when memory option is activated
+- Cut Voice when math formulas or code is detected

 ## <u>⚖️ License</u>